 Conversational AI more attractive for customers and companies

-In a direct comparison, Conversational AI is, therefore, more intelligent than a standard chatbot, even though in the end both are communication assistants.
+In a direct comparison, Conversational AI is, therefore, more powerful than a standard chatbot, even though in the end both are communication assistants.
 For example, conversational chatbots can process several requests at the same time, whereas a simple chatbot needs two independent messages for this.

 The following example illustrates the problem: